cloudevents/spec/messagecatalog/spec.md

 The synchronization is accomplished by a combination of two mechanisms:

-1. The Message Catalog API explained in [section 3](#3-http-rest-api) and formally defined in the [OpenAPI spec](../schemaregistry/schemaregistry.yaml) allows for Message definition information to be read from a source and written imperatively to a target: A target can pull changes or a source can push changes.
+1. The Message Catalog HTTP API explained in [section 4](#4-http-rest-api) and formally defined in the [OpenAPI spec](./messagecatalog-api.yaml) allows for Message definition information to be read from a source and written imperatively to a target: A target can pull changes or a source can push changes.

 2. A set of change events, defined in this section, can be emitted by the source whenever any aspect of its state changes, and the target can update the replica of said state by subscribing to these events.

-### 4.1 Producer authority or central authority
+### 5.1 Producer authority or central authority

-[Section 2.2.1](#221-schema-authority) discusses the concept of authorities.
+[Section 2.2.1](#221-authority) discusses the concept of authorities.
 For the replication model, authority matters because it influences the shape of the replication topology.

 In scenarios where catalogs are just a tool to share Message definitions between